A short history of the War on Drugs

 Using a criminal solution to solve a health problem

 Clinton, Bush and Obama all continued investment in the ‘War on Drugs’.
-However in 2010 Obama repealed the sentencing bias between powdered and crack cocaine through the Fair Sentencing Act 2010.
+However in 2010, Obama repealed the sentencing bias between powdered and crack cocaine through the Fair Sentencing Act 2010.
 In the US users with no prior conviction should expect a sentence of at least one year in prison if found in possession of crack or powdered cocaine.
 Users with a prior conviction are sentenced to two years in prison.
-Those found to be in possession of cannabis are typical fined or required to enter treatment.
+Those found to be in possession of cannabis are typically fined or required to enter treatment.
 Those found in possession of heroin should expect a two year prison sentence.
-Click here to learn UK sentencing guidelines for drug possession.
+Learn about UK sentencing guidelines for drug possession.

 Large investment, little return